-What are the different forms of Parkinsonism?
+What are the main types of parkinsonism?

 Vascular parkinsonism (also known as arteriosclerotic parkinsonism) affects people with restricted blood supply to the brain.
 Sometimes people who have had a mild stroke may develop this form of parkinsonism.